dot-agent/app-ideas/README.md

 **We welcome contributors of all skill levels! 🤝**

 Want to make a difference?
 Start by forking our repository and sending in your pull requests.
 We're excited to welcome you to our community.
 Together, we'll craft something truly remarkable! ✨

+> # Be an Open Source Champion🏆:
+> ⭐ **Help us spread the love**: Please star the [nextpy](https://github.com/dot-agent/nextpy/) repo.
+Spread nextpy love in your communities. 🌐❤️
+> 🤗 **Contribute to nextpy**: Take an active role in its evolution.
+Your input matters! 🚀

 ![-----------------------------------------------------](https://res.cloudinary.com/dzznkbdrb/image/upload/v1694798498/divider_1_rej288.gif)